Cephalalgia (journal)

-Cephalalgia: An International Journal of Headache is a peer-reviewed medical journal covering research on headache.
+Cephalalgia: An International Journal of Headache is a peer-reviewed medical journal covering research on headaches.
 It is published by SAGE Publications on behalf of the International Headache Society; it was previously published by Blackwell Publishing.
 The journal was established in 1981 and currently has 16 issues per year.
 The editor-in-chief is Arne May.

 Abstracting and indexing

 The journal is abstracted and indexed in MEDLINE, Scopus, the Science Citation Index, Current Contents/Clinical Medicine, Current Contents/Life Sciences, and BIOSIS Previews.
 According to the Journal Citation Reports, its 2020 impact factor is 6.292.